hannibal002/SkyHanni/FEATURES.md

 + **Garden Crop Milestone Display** - Shows the progress and ETA until the next crop milestone is reached and the current crops/minute value.
 (Requires a tool with either a counter or cultivating enchantment)
 + **Best Crop Display** - Lists all crops and their ETA till next milestone.
 Sorts for best crop for getting garden level or skyblock level.
 + **Copper Price** - Show the price for copper inside the visitor gui.
++ **Amount and Time** - Show the exact item amount and the remaining time when farmed manually.
+Especially useful for ironman.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)